Alfresco/docs-activiti-enterprise/docs/administrator/deploy/infrastructure.md

 ![Example external Postgres deployment variables for the query service](../../images/deploy-postgres-query.png)

-## Configuring an event gateway
+## Configuring an event bridge
-An external event gateway can be added to an application at deployment time that routes integration and runtime events to an external service.
+An external event bridge can be added to an application at deployment time that routes integration and runtime events to an external service.
 The services that events can be sent to are:

 * [Elasticsearch](#elasticsearch)
 * [Kafka](#kafka)

 Runtime events are events that are emitted by the [runtime bundle](../../architecture/application.md#runtime-bundle).

 Integration events are events that are emitted by [connectors](../../modeling/connectors/README.md).
-For example, if using the [email connector](../../modeling/connectors/ootb/email.md), the event gateway will listen to events in the queue named `emailConnector.SEND`.
+For example, if using the [email connector](../../modeling/connectors/ootb/email.md), the event bridge will listen to events in the queue named `emailConnector.SEND`.

 ### Elasticsearch
 The following are the key value pairs that can be set when using [Elasticsearch](https://www.elastic.co/):